joracine/MTBWiki/PROGRESS_LOG.md

 - ✅ **NEW**: Parallelized admin interface and API development after schema definition
 - ✅ **NEW**: Added iterative feedback checkpoints after each major phase
 - ✅ **NEW**: Explicit testing strategy with coverage goals and contract tests for GraphQL API
+- ✅ **NEW**: Improved dev experience with one-command local dev setup and CI/CD test automation

 #### **Key Decisions Made**
 1. **Database**: Aurora Serverless v2 (PostgreSQL) - perfect for complex discovery queries